SecretFoundation/docs/docs/cli/secretcli.md

 Each transaction supplies fees or gas prices, but never both.

-Validator's have a minimum gas price (multi-denom) configuration used to determin if they should include a transaction in a block during `CheckTx`, where `gasPrices >= minGasPrices`.
+Validator's have a minimum gas price (multi-denom) configuration used to determine if they should include a transaction in a block during `CheckTx`, where `gasPrices >= minGasPrices`.

 **Note**: Transactions must supply fees greater than or equal to **any** fees set by validators.
-Validators may start to prioritize txs by `gasPrice` in the mempool, increaseing tx priority based on fees or gas prices.
+Validators may start to prioritize txs by `gasPrice` in the mempool, increasing tx priority based on fees or gas prices.

 e.g.